Morrill donation boosts Garrett's streetscape project

 Mainline 1.25-inch duct installation continues for a fiber project, with 7,309 feet installed as of Aug.
 31. Installation of .75-inch service ducts began Sept.
 1, he added.

-VanDerbosch said he will know by midweek when the actual fiber crews will be in town to begin pulling and splicing.
+VanDerbosch said he will know soon when the actual fiber crews will be in town to begin pulling and splicing.
 Once on site, he estimates turning over the project to Auburn Essential Services to turn up service by the end of September.

 VanDerbosch also addressed social media complaints regarding marker flags in backyards associated with the project.
 Residents are asked to remove utility marker flags to mow and then replace them.
 Paint marks have been made in addition to the flags.